Methods

 From the boreal forest in the north to the grasslands in the south, the ABMI monitors the state of Alberta’s biodiversity.
 Through our field and laboratory efforts, the ABMI has detected over 3,000 species in Alberta.

-The ABMI employs a systematic grid of 1,656 site locations, spaced 20 km apart, to collect biodiversity information, including species and habitat data, at both terrestrial and wetland sites[1].
-The ABMI also monitors at additional 'targeted' sites as needed to address additional monitoring and research objectives.
+The ABMI employs a systematic grid of 1,656 site locations, spaced 20 km apart, to collect biodiversity information, including species and habitat data, at both terrestrial and wetland sites[1] Alberta Biodiversity Monitoring Institute.
+2014.
+Terrestrial field data collection protocols (abridged version) 2018-05-07.
+Alberta Biodiversity Monitoring Institute, Alberta, Canada.
+Report available at: abmi.ca.
+Reference

 At each location, ABMI technicians record the species that are present, and measure a variety of habitat characteristics.
 For species that cannot be identified in the field (e.g., mites and lichen), ABMI taxonomists sort, identify, and archive samples to complete the Institute’s species-level dataset.